Eugene Delgaudio: Anti-gay and other political actions

 Delgaudio was a board member of the youth group Young Americans for Freedom.
 His group, Public Advocate of the United States, which he has led since its founding, was designated as a hate group by the Southern Poverty Law Center in March 2012.

 In addition to his activities through the Public Advocate group, Delgaudio has a history of individual public actions, against gay rights, against illegal immigrants, and for other conservative causes.
-His protests outside the U.S. Supreme Court and U.S. Capitol included a "Perverts for Cellucci" rally opposing the nomination of Paul Celucci as ambassador to Canada, a man-donkey wedding to support the Federal Marriage Amendment, and a "Kennedy Sobriety Checkpoint" to draw attention to Rep. Patrick J. Kennedy's (D-RI) car accident.
+His protests outside the U.S. Supreme Court and U.S. Capitol included a "Perverts for Cellucci" rally opposing the nomination of Paul Cellucci as ambassador to Canada, a man-donkey wedding to support the Federal Marriage Amendment, and a "Kennedy Sobriety Checkpoint" to draw attention to Rep. Patrick J. Kennedy's (D-RI) car accident.

 In October 2005, Delgaudio appeared on Fox News, opposing the Supreme Court nomination of Harriet Miers, suggesting Ann Coulter instead.
 In 2007, Delgaudio asked Muslims if they "come in peace" and whether they pledge allegiance to the United States.

 Delgaudio attracted media attention in February 2010 when he claimed that the Gasparilla Pirate Festival in Tampa, Florida, was being infiltrated by "radical homosexuals" seeking to exploit unsuspecting college students.

 Delgaudio has made numerous public claims regarding the policy of Transportation Security Administration full-body airport security scans.
 In November 2010, he wrote, "It's the federal employee's version of the Gay Bill of Special Rights ...
 That means the next TSA official that gives you an 'enhanced pat down' could be a practicing homosexual secretly getting pleasure from your submission."